dev-bootcamp-2019/final-project-T-Man-Stan/README.md

 ### Final course project for the "ConsenSys Academy" Developers Program 2018-2019.

+##Please note that I started this project during the first (most recent) Consensys Academy Course, and as such I'm using solidity ##0.4.24 (as is specified in the truffle.js file).
+Hence, you may need to make sure you have 0.4.24 for truffle

 ### Contract has been deployed on the Rinkeby network: [0xb42d3214eec65d3e6a6257a778823ad093cbd7fd](https://rinkeby.etherscan.io/address/0xb42d3214eec65d3e6a6257a778823ad093cbd7fd#code)

 ### Steps to run the project